awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 # STEP 1 - Deploy a pretrained AI

 This section will deploy a pre-trained AI on your AWS account.
 This AI will expose the [BattleSnake API](https://docs.battlesnake.com/snake-api).

+## Architecture

 The architecture deployed will be:

 ![Pretrained Architecture](images/ArchitectureSagemakerBattleSnake.png "Pretrained Architecture")